google/bulk_fhir_tools/docs/periodic_gcp_ingestion.md

 # Periodic GCP Ingestion

-This doc will detail a way to set up automatic periodic ingestion of claims data using `bulk_fhir_fetch` into GCP's FHIR Store and BigQuery.
+This doc will detail a way to set up automatic periodic ingestion of FHIR data using `bulk_fhir_fetch` into GCP's FHIR Store and BigQuery.
 Once the data is flowing into BigQuery automatically, dashboards and notebooks can be used to explore and analyze the data.